Ajordat/JavaArgs/README.md

         .addToken("--medium", 3)
         .addToken("--fast", 5);
 ```
-If you set the default value to null, you'll have to cast it to either `Boolean`, `String` or `Integer` in order to set the type of the argument.

 ## Parsing the arguments
 After setting up the JavaArgs object, it needs to read the `String[] args` parameter of the `main` executable in order to parse